ViktorLorik/hrm_plugin/README.md

 # hrm_plugin
-This is a humar resources managing plugin for Redmine
+This is a human resources managing plugin for Redmine